Are you interested in making spiritual practice one of the primary focal points of your day-to-day life?

-NOW OFFERED ONLINE (due to COVID-19 pandemic), and in its ninth year, our second year opening this yearlong program to English speakers who are in locations outside of the Bay Area in California in the United States.
-The last cohort, PiTA 8, included participants from Canada, Brazil, and other countries.
+NOW OFFERED AS A HYBRID PROGRAM (due in part to the COVID-19 pandemic), and in its tenth year, our third year opening this yearlong program to English speakers for whom the time zones work for participation by Zoom.
+Those who can gather at EBMC’s physical space in person are invited to do so, Covid safety measures allowing.
 This award-winning yearlong program of East Bay Meditation Center for social change and social justice activists, community workers and volunteers, transformative thought leaders is open to all, offered on a gift economics (donation) basis, with a special invitation to Black, Indigenous, and People of Color (BIPOC) to apply.
-PiTA 9 trains participants to take practices of inner awareness (mindfulness meditation) into their spheres of activity, and to ground themselves in a Vow Not to Burn Out.
+PiTA 10 trains participants to take practices of inner awareness (mindfulness meditation) into their spheres of activity, and to ground themselves in a Vow Not to Burn Out.

 [Please note: This is a secular mindfulness training program, not a Buddhist or Dharma study program.]

-assisted by apprentice teachers Angel Nguyen, Cynthia Gutierrez, Erica Bridgeman, Jess Bank, Lourdes Martinez and Tenesha Duncan, with guest presenters at three or more sessions.
+assisted by apprentice teachers Angel Nguyen, Damali Robertson, Ellen Morrison, Maureen Anderson, and Tracy Stewart, with guest teachers at three or more sessions.

 Email PITA@eastbaymeditation.org for detailed information on how to apply.